 The word spread and more people came through the door.
 Some were unknown, some were already creating waves, some were even almost famous!
 We love people for whom the music really matters, those who channel passion, energy and commitment into their art.
 It doesn’t matter where the songs come from, they can be self-composed or traditional.
 We also like people who interpret the compositions of others in their own unique way.
 If you have the spark we’ll invite you along for a session.

-How does Invisible Folk Club on the Radio work?
+Invisible Folk Club Radio

 Who are we?